-Flying on the first-ever transatlantic jet engine flight
+Flying on the first-ever trans-Atlantic jetliner flight

 The Comet 4 was powered by four Rolls Royce jet engines buried in pairs in each wing.
 Its cruising range was over 3,000 miles at an altitude of between 35,000 and 40,000 feet.

-The Comet might have helped BOAC win the transatlantic jet race, but the Boeing 777 ended up being the aircraft used for both BOAC and Pan Am's transatlantic flights -- thanks to its larger seat capacity.
+The Comet might have helped BOAC win the trans-Atlantic jet race, but the Boeing 777 ended up being the aircraft used for both BOAC and Pan Am's trans-Atlantic flights -- thanks to its larger seat capacity.

 Still, the Comet 4 cemented its place in aviation history thanks to the 1958 flight.
 For aviation geeks keen to see the original Comet 4 plane in the flesh, this famous aircraft is currently display in the Imperial War Museum in Cambridgeshire, England.